-My leadership insights, such as they are, tend to be of different kind than the typical strategies you might read about elsewhere.
-For some reasons unknown to me, my insights seems to lean towards … the darker side of things.
+However, my leadership insights, such as they are, tend to be of a different kind than the typical strategies you might read about in self-help books.

-For 15 long (and mostly freezing cold) months, I served as a platoon commander in the Swedish military.
-As a sergeant, I learnt something very strange when leading the mandatory physical morning training sessions:
+For 15 long (and mostly freezing cold) months, I served as a platoon commander in the Swedish armed forces.
+As a sergeant, I learned something very strange when leading the mandatory physical exercise sessions every morning:

 If you ask someone to do something, then ask them to repeat your instructions back to you.

-You will quickly find out that your way of giving instructions isn’t exactly as crystal clear as you might have imagined.
+You will quickly find out that your way of giving instructions isn’t exactly as ‘crystal clear’ as you might have imagined them to be.

-This often has nothing to do with people being stupid or not paying attention.
-Interaction between two complex brains, via vocal cords, eyes, ears, air and massive amounts of preconceptions and biases from both ends … well, it’s a miracle that we can understand each other at all.
+This often has nothing to do with people being stupid or not paying enough attention; interaction between two complex brains, via vocal cords, eyes, ears, air, and massive amounts of preconceptions and biases from both ends — it’s a huge cognitive ask.

 3. Pace Your Leadership

 If you never get your hands dirty, your team won’t respect you.
-If you get your hands dirty all the time, your team will kick back and applaud you while you do all the work.
+If you get your hands dirty all the time, your team will kick back and applaud you (while watching you do the work).

-When the sun was shining, the vehicles worked, everyone had had something to eat, well then I made sure to not lift a finger.
-I allowed my team to do their job while I just kicked back.
+When the sun was shining, our terrain vehicles were functional, and everyone had had something to eat, then I made sure not to lift a finger.
+I allowed my team to do their job while I focused on planning, coaching, and listening.

-But as the freezing cold in the dead of night came upon us, and our terrain vehicles broke down and the fire wouldn’t lit, while everyone was hungry and at the brink of exhaustion — I personally felt rested and strong.
+But as the freezing cold came upon us, in the dead of night, and our vehicles broke down, and the fire wouldn’t lit, while everyone was hungry and at the brink of exhaustion — I personally felt rested and strong.
 But my team didn’t think of that.

-My team only saw me rising to some extreme conditions, really getting my hands dirty in a situation where they really needed me lead by example.
-Since I hadn’t been sweating through my clothes all day, I was able to give them my best effort, make clear decisions and fix our broken-down bandwagon.
+My team only saw me rising to some extreme conditions, really getting my hands dirty when they needed my leadership the most.
+Since I hadn’t been sweating through my clothes all day, I was able to switch to leading by example, making decisions with clarity, and fix stuff.

-When those situations occurred, I really put on a show.
+Whenever those extreme situations occurred, I really put on a show!

-4. Ask People To Write Your Instructions Down
+4. Ask Subjects to Write Your Instructions Down

 Okay, so I’m a digital guy.
 But digital devices run out of battery.
-And they go pling-pling and they tend to demand all kinds of attention.
+And they make annoying sounds during your briefing.

 I don’t care if anyone has a perfect memory or not.
 If I give instructions in-person, that person better write it down.

 If you’re being too helpful, your team can respond by shutting down their brains.
-It’s absolutely true – and I’ve seen it happen too many times.
+I’ve seen it happen too many times.